section-engineering-education/engineering-education/content/articles/setup-and-run-applications-using-typescript-with-aureliajs/index.md

 This indicates that the created setup is working and we are ready to build our first Aurelia application.

 ### Build a Todo app using Aurelia and TypeScript
-Let's dive in to create and run a todo application using this configuration.
-This will help you get started with Aurelia app that runs using TypeScript.
+Let's dive in to create and run a to-do application using this configuration.
+This will help you get started with the Aurelia app that runs using TypeScript.

 To start setting up the application code, navigate to the project's `src` directory and implement the todos using TypeScript, as described in the below steps:

 #### Set up the todos interface
-TypeScript uses [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) to define classes that acts as a blueprint for an object.
+TypeScript uses [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) to define classes that act as a blueprint for an object.

 A TypeScript interface act as a blueprint for creating classes.
 An interface lets you define the data structures of your application.
 This describes the shape of your data object structures.

-For example, using the todo's scenario, a single todo will have a title that describes that todo.
+For example, using the todo scenario, a single todo will have a title that describes that todo.
 This will also require you to specify the type of data the title takes, such as number, string, etc.

 Head over to your project directory and create an `app.ts` file to create an interface.
 Then, use the keyword `interface` followed by your interface name, as shown below: